jaaack-wang/rnn-seq2seq-learning/README.md

 ## Basic Findings

 - **Generalization abilities**: RNN seq2seq models, attentional or not, are prone to learning a function that fits the training or in-distribution data.
-Their out-of-distribution generalization abilities are highly limited. <ins>In other words, they are not learning the underlying data generation functions</ins>.
+Their out-of-distribution generalization abilities are highly limited. <ins>In other words, they are not learning the underlying data generation functions</ins>, probably because of the inherent limitation of auto-regressive models.

+  - Please note that, task complexity is strongly tied to the structure of the learner.
+For example, RNNs of few hundred parameters can easily learn the function of identity whereas RNNs seq2seq models cannot.
+See: [RNNs-learn-identity](https://github.com/jaaack-wang/RNNs-learn-identity).

-- **Attention**: makes learning alignment between input and target sequences significantly more efficient and robust, but does not solve the out-of-distribution generalization limitation.
+- **Attention**: makes learning alignment between input and target sequences significantly more efficient and robust, but does not overcome the out-of-distribution generalization limitation.
-- **RNN variants**: we found the attentional SRNN models have better out-of-distribution generalization abilities, but attention-less GRU and LSTM are generally more expressive.
-LSTM models, regardless of attention, show a stronger ability of counting.

-- **Task complexity**: for attention-less RNN seq2seq models, it is empirically found that, total reduplication > identity > reversal, where > is a “more complex than” relation.
-We hypothesized that input specified reduplication is more complex than total reduplication, which, however, is not attested due to lack of computational resources to set out the experiments at a more proper scale.
+- **Task complexity**: for attention-less RNN seq2seq models, it is empirically found that quadratic copying > total reduplication > identity > reversal.
+The relative complexity between identity and reversal is due to the long-term dependency learning issue that comes with RNNs trained with gradient descent and backpropagation.

+- **RNN variants**: The effect of RNN variants on the seq2seq models is a complicated one and interacts with other factors, e.g., attention and the task to learn.
+Generally, GRU and LSTM are generally more expressive than SRNN.
+SRNN cannot count.